BlackAsLight/DocScripts/README.md

 1. Click on the `.user.js` script above that you'd like to have installed on [MeddleMonkey](https://apps.apple.com/au/app/meddlemonkey/id1539631953?mt=12).
 2. Click the Raw button located somewhere on your screen.
 3. A new window will have opened.
 Click the green Confirm Installation button at the top right of your window.
-4. You're done.
-You can close the tab/s and go to the pages the respective scripts run on and watch the magic.
+4. Go to the page the script runs on and check at the bottom of the left sidebar if it has any settings that might need to be configured/ additional information need to be provided.

 ### For Android Users

 It has not been tested, but according to the Internet, there is an app called Kiwi Browser, downloadable off the Google Play Store, which supports Chrome extensions.
-Meaning you can install TamperMonkey, through the Chrome store, on said browser and theoretically use these scripts on your phone as well.
+Meaning you can install [TamperMonkey](https://www.tampermonkey.net/), through the Chrome store, on said browser and theoretically use these scripts on your phone as well.

 Again, this has not been tested, and that is only due to the fact that I do not own an Android.
+Since it has not been tested, I am unable to provide a step by step guide on how to install these scripts.

 ### For iOS Users